bugzmanov/nes_ebook/src/chapter_8.md

 # PPU Scrolling

-Scroll is one of the main mechanisms to simulate movement in space in NES games.
-It's an old idea of moving the viewport against static background to create illusion of movement through space.
+The scroll is one of the primary mechanisms to simulate movement in space in NES games.
+It's an old idea of moving the viewport against the static background to create an illusion of movement through space.

 <div style="text-align:center;"><img src="./images/ch8/image_1_scroll_basics.png" width="80%"/></div>

-Scroll is implemented on PPU level and affects only rendering of background tiles (those that are stored in nametables).
-Sprites (OAM data) is not affected by this.
+The scroll is implemented on the PPU level and only affects rendering of background tiles (those stored in nametables).
+Sprites (OAM data) are not affected by this.

 PPU can keep two screens in memory simultaneously (remember one name table - 1 KiB, and PPU has 2 KiB of VRAM).
-This doesn't look like a lot, but this is enough to make the trick.
+This doesn't look like a lot, but this is enough to do the trick.
 During the scroll the viewport cycles through those two nametables, while the CPU is busy updating the part of the screen that's not yet visible, but will be soon.
-That also means that for the majority of time the gamer sees parts of both nametables rendered.
+That also means that most of the time, the PPU is rendering parts of both nametables.

 Because this exhausts all available console resources, early games had only 2 options for scrolling: horizontal or vertical.
-Early games were settled on the type of scrolling for the whole game.
+Old games were settled on the type of scroll for the whole game.
 Games that came later on had a mechanism to alternate scrolling between stages.
 And the most advanced games (like Zelda) provided the experience where a user can "move" in all 4 directions.

 <div style="text-align:center;"><img src="./images/ch8/image_2_scroll_mirroring.png" width="60%"/></div>